NEEOPA EXECUTIVE COMMITTEE

 Endeavour Energy, Diversity & Inclusion Manager

 Alice is passionate about human rights and human potential and has worked in HR for over 20 years in the commercial, not-for-profit and international development sectors both in Australia and overseas.
 She has held national, regional and global roles.
-HR qualified in Australia and the UK with a Certificate in Human Rights Law, Alice comes to Equality, Diversity & Inclusion from a rights-based perspective and leverages her cross-sectoral experience to deliver practical people strategies that benefit individuals and organisations alike.
+HR qualified in Australia and the UK with a Certificate in Human Rights Law, Alice comes to Diversity, Equity & Inclusion from a rights-based perspective and leverages her cross-sectoral experience to deliver practical people strategies that benefit individuals and organisations alike.

-IKEA, Equality, Diversity and Inclusion Leader
+Atlassian, Diversity, Equity and Inclusion Leader

 Jackie Khoo is Managing Director, Accenture and heads the cloud orchestration practice helping clients digitally transform, grow and create sustainable value in tandem with investor and societal outcomes.
 At Accenture, Jackie is also the inclusion and diversity lead for Technology in A/NZ.
 Prior to joining, Jackie held a number of leadership roles at NBNCo and Unisys.